srvarma7/Hola_Frogger/README.md

 # Hola Frogger

+#### What's happing now - Moving from storybord to 100% programmatic UI in progress

 ###	Hola Frogger, a one-stop iOS application for Frog enthusiasts and curious people
 -	Alert feature, the user gets notified when entering a Frog's habitat.
 So, users can keep the frog's habitat and themselves safe and clean
 -	Machine Learning feature, the user can identify the frog species along with the prediction percentage real-time using the built-in camera by leveraging on device in-house built models